If you are interested in applying to be an open source intern at CC, here's a few things that will help:

 This is not something you should be working on in isolation.
 We expect you to have a lot of questions for the mentors along the way as you try and understand the project, come up with ideas, evaluate feasibility, etc. We also expect you to come up with a first draft and get feedback from mentors before you submit the final application on the program's official site.

 We suggest reading some articles on writing good Google Summer of Code proposals (even if you're applying for Outreachy).
 Here are some examples:

-You must use this template (coming soon) to create your application.
+You must use our internship project template to create your application.
 Please make sure that your mentors have comment permissions before you share your document with them.

 All the CC mentors are on Slack.
 Please use public channels on Slack as the primary method of communication.
 Public channels are better than direct messages because it allows any available mentor (or even another applicant) to answer your questions and interact with you.
 It also allows other applicants who have the same questions to benefit from the answers the mentor is giving you.